Presentation is everything.

-- Attention! – In stark contrast to your entrance area, you should really try to capture your customers’ imagination with your interior display.
-A common theory is that people usually look to the right first – make the space stand out with high profit or high demand items.
+In stark contrast to your entrance area, you should really try to capture your customers’ imagination with your interior display.
+A common theory is that people usually look to the right first – make the space stand out with a high profit or high-demand item.
 One way of instantly grabbing the attention of your customers is to invest in eye-catching digital display systems.
 They offer a strikingly unique and interchangeable method of promoting your products.

-- Slow the flow – Point of sale devices can help to catch peoples’ attention and slow them down, meaning they’re more likely to stop and make another purchase.
+Point of sale devices can help to catch peoples’ attention and slow them down, meaning they’re more likely to stop and make another purchase.
 Industry experts refer to these items as “speed bumps” and that’s a good way of looking at it.
-Too many customers pacing through at breakneck speed and your sales figures are bound to crash.
-Think interactive; iPad displays and other touch screen devices can help keep people intrigued.
+Too many customers are pacing through at breakneck speed and your sales figures are bound to crash.
+Think interactive; iPad displays and other touchscreen devices can help keep people intrigued.